ConnorSutton07/Modelling-Pleistocene-Hominin-Dispersal/README.md

 ### Introduction

-Homo Erectus, our immediate predecessor on the hominin evolutionary track, is one of the most interesting, significant, and mysterious members of our genus.
+Homo Erectus, our predecessors on the hominin evolutionary track, is one of the most interesting, significant, and mysterious members of our genus.
 No species of human existed longer than H. Erectus, who roamed the Afro-Eurasian continent for a majority of the Pleistocene epoch.
 They exist in the fossil record from ~2 ma until 100 ka, well after the emergence of anatomically modern H. sapiens.1
-It is possible that H. Erectus was the first hominin to leave Africa, arriving in Dmanisi, Georgia by 1.8 ma; Java, Indonesia by 1.6 ma; and China by at least 0.7 ma.2 Persistence hunters armed with tools of their own design, they thrived across a range of contrasting environments and traveled in communities in a manner reminiscent of early H. sapiens.
+It is possible that H. Erectus was the first hominin to leave Africa, arriving in Dmanisi, Georgia by 1.8 ma; Java, Indonesia by 1.6 ma; and China by at least 0.7 ma.
+Persistence hunters armed with tools of their own design, they thrived across a range of contrasting environments and traveled in communities in a manner reminiscent of early H. sapiens.